-Music contributes to the development of motor skills in PE and supports work on pattern and processes in mathematics and understanding of sound in science.
-Computing enhances children's learning in music and other subject areas.
-Children listen regularly to recorded music in assemblies, music lessons and on the internet.
+Music contributes to the development of language skills through reading and singing songs, to the development of motor skills in PE and supports work on pattern and processes in mathematics and understanding of sound in science.
+ICT enhances children's learning in music and other subject areas.
+Children listen regularly to recorded music in assemblies, music lessons and on the Internet.